 2. Increased state appropriations to Minnesota State to offset the cost of technology and equipment at public two-year institutions.

-3. The creation and implementation of a textbook rental program or other alternative programs designed to reduce the cost of all textbooks at each college.
+3. The creation and implementation of a textbook and tool rental program or other alternative programs designed to reduce the cost of all textbooks and tools at each college.

 1. The implementation of a voucher system in Minnesota.